Deadly-pro/MultiCore_RISCV_Processor/README.md

 # MultiCore RISC‑V Processor (RV32I)

 A simple multi-core RISC‑V (RV32I) processor built from a classic 5‑stage pipeline (IF, ID, EX, MEM, WB) with basic hazard detection and data forwarding.
 The top-level integrates 4 cores, per‑core instruction memories, and a 4‑bank data memory so each core has its own bank.
+The goal of this implementation is to get a better understanding of a Multi-Core Implementation of a RISC V Processor.
+One can use this repo as refference to get a better understanding of the topic or to try out other optimizations / extensions onto a RISC V Core, and so on.

 ## Prerequisites
 - Icarus Verilog (iverilog, vvp)